The Best Toronto Itinerary: 2 or 3 Days

 Whether you’re in Ontario in winter, summer or other seasons, I definitely recommend seeing places outside of Toronto if you’re able to rent a car.

-Niagara Falls is easy accessed from downtown Toronto, by either public transit, tours or from renting a car.
+You were probably already going to visit Niagara Falls if you haven’t already. is easy accessed from downtown Toronto, by either public transit, tours or from renting a car!

-It takes just under 2 hours to get there, and you could spend anywhere from a full day to a weekend there.
+It takes just under 2 hours to get there, and you could spend anywhere from a full day to a weekend in Niagara Falls.

 Where to Stay in Toronto